lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 Hashing is a technique to convert a key into an index of an array.

+两种说法：（都对）

+- key 进 hash function，直接得到 index of array。
+- key 进 hash code function，得到 hash code，再转成 index。可能用 index = hash code % size of array。

 ![hash-function.jpg](img/hash-function.jpg)

 1. There are key-value pair data.
 2. Use a hash function with key as input parameter to get the the index of the array where to store data.
 Make sure the index is within bound of size of the array.
 3. The index may be repeated, which is called collision.
 Ways to solve collision:
+   - Chaining with linked lists: store data with the same hash code in linked lists.
+So, the whole data structure will be array of linked lists.
+     - **the most common** approach
+     - worst lookup time O(n)
+     - If the number of collisions is small, it is efficient.
+     - :-1: The linked list may be very long.
+It will take time to find data with the same index.
+     - :-1: If much data is stored in the linked list instead of array, the remaining of the array will be wasted.
+   - Chaining with balanced binary search trees: store collisions in a binary search tree.
+     - rare approach
+     - worst  lookup time O(log n)
+     - for extremely non-uniform distribution
+     - 👍 Potentially using less space, since no longer allocate a large array.
+     - 👍 Can iterate through the keys in order.
    - Linear probing: search the next empty location in the array to store the data.
-   - Chaining: store data with the same hash code in linked list.
-So, the whole data structure will be array of linked list.
-     - Problem 1: The linked list may be very long.
-It will take time to find data with the same index.
-     - Problem 2: If much data is stored in the linked list instead of array, the remaining of the array will be wasted.
+Probe distance is 1 or another fixed value.
+     - If the number of collisions is small, it is efficient.
+     - 👎 Size of array is limited.
+     - 👎 Data may be stored one next to one another, which causes clustering.
+   - Quadratic probing: increase the probe distance quadratically.
+   - Double hashing: use a second hash function to determine the probe distance.

-4. Load factor = number of data inserted into the array / size of the array.
+Load factor = number of data inserted into the array / size of the array.
 Lower load factor indicates lower possibility of collision.

-5. Rule of thumb: once load factor >= 0.7, resize the array to double size.
+Rule of thumb: once load factor >= 0.7, resize the array to double size.

 ![hash-table.png](img/hash-table.png)